COMMODITIES-Oil, gas, wheat and aluminium jump as sanctions on Russia bite

 "Moreover, demand for stockpiling has also increased due to current uncertainty."

-European and British gas prices soared, with a benchmark Dutch gas price hitting a record high as countries said EU sanctions against Russia could target gas shipments, while some cargos of Russian liquefied gas changed course.
+European gas prices gained more than 30% after the United Kingdom ordered its ports to deny entry to Russian-owned ships and European Union countries were considering a similar ban after a halt on air traffic.
+NG/EU

-The benchmark Dutch front-month gas contract TRNLTTFMc1 at the TTF hub hit a record intra-day high of 185 euros a tonne on Wednesday, just beating the previous high of 184.95 seen last December.
+Dutch gas TRNLTTFMc1 hit a record high of 185 euros a tonne, while British gas TRGBNBPMc1 climbed to 398.06 pence a therm, close to the record seen last December.

-The British front-month contract hit 384 pence a therm, its second highest ever level.
+European coal prices for 2023 TRAPI2Yc1 rose to a record $260.5 a tonne on fears of shortages in Europe, which relies on Russian coal.

-Newcastle coal futures NCFMc1 also jumped to records above $300 a tonne as buyers scrambled to find alternatives to supplies from Russia, the third largest exporter after Indonesia and Australia.
+Newcastle coal futures NCFMc1 jumped to a record $400 a tonne as buyers scrambled to find alternatives to supplies from Russia, the third largest exporter after Indonesia and Australia.

-Palladium XPD prices around $2,610 an ounce were trading near the seven month peak hit on Tuesday, aluminium CMAL3 hit a record high at $3,552 a tonne and nickel CMNI3 at $25,530 a tonne, close to the 11-year high hit last week.
+Palladium prices XPD around $2,640 an ounce were trading near the seven-month peak hit on Tuesday, aluminium CMAL3 hit a record high at $3,597 a tonne and nickel CMNI3 touched $26,505, the highest since May 2011.

-Russian steel producer Severstal said on Wednesday it suspended supplies to the European Union due to sanctions on its shareholders.
+Russian steel producer Severstal said it suspended supplies to the EU due to sanctions on its shareholders.

-"Supply outages from Russia are now but a question of time," Commerzbank analysts said in a note.

-"Depending on how long they last, they could cause turmoil – in which case prices would rise significantly further."

-However, China's banking regulator said it will not participate in sanctions on Russia.

-China and Russia have grown increasingly close in recent years, including as trading partners.
-Russia is a major source of oil, gas, coal and agriculture commodities to China.
+However, the Chinese banking regulator said it will not participate in sanctions on Russia, which is a major exporter of oil, gas, coal and agricultural commodities to China.

 Malaysian palm oil futures rose past 7,000 ringgit a tonne to hit a record high, on the prospect of rising demand as the closure of Ukrainian ports hits supplies of sunoil from the Black Sea region.
 POI/